linroger/Wealth-of-Nations/Advanced Investments/Lecture 4- Investor Sentiment.md

 Source: Brown,  D.C.,  Davies,  S.W. and Ringgenberg,  M.C.,  2021.
 ETF arbitrage,  nonfundamental demand,  and return predictability.
 Review of Finance,  25(4),  pp0.\1-972.

-These results from the cross-section of ETFs provide some further support to the notion that MF and ETF flows can be a useful (retail) investor sentiment indicator.
+These results from the cross-section of ETFs provide some further support to the notion that MF and ETF flows can be a useful (retail) [[Lecture 4- Investor Sentiment|investor sentiment]] indicator.

 ### 4.3.1 Using artificial intelligence to extract sentiment from textual information